 Calling ahead is an important step in keeping everyone safe.
 If you come to the clinic without calling us for any of the reasons above, we may reschedule your appointment, treatment or procedure or move you to a telehealth visit.

-We continue to offer the flu vaccine to patients and caregivers.
-Please tell your care team if you’d like to schedule a flu vaccine appointment.
+We are offering the flu vaccine to patients through April 2024.
+Please tell your care team at your next visit if you’d like to receive a flu vaccine.

 On May 25, 2023, the FDA approved Paxlovid for use in adults with mild-to-moderate COVID-19 and who are at high risk for progression to severe COVID-19, including hospitalization or death.
 Children ages 12-17 are still eligible for Paxlovid under the Emergency Use Authorization.